 Chicago OBGYN explains potential causes of abnormal vaginal bleeding

 Abnormal vaginal bleeding can be related to issues with the reproductive system, medical issues, or medications.
 If you experience abnormal bleeding, you want a team you can trust.
-With offices in Chicago and Glenview, the OBGYN team at Northwestern Women’s Health Associates offers feminine health care to patients from Chicago to Northwest Indiana and the surrounding areas.
+With an office in Chicago, the OBGYN team at Northwestern Women’s Health Associates offers feminine health care to patients throughout Chicagoland.
 During your appointment, our Chicago OBGYN team explains causes of abnormal vaginal bleeding and helps you find a solution for your case.

 Normal menstruation occurs every 21 to 35 days.
 This happens when the uterus lining sheds to start a new reproductive cycle.
 A normal period may last for a few days or for up to a week.
 Abnormal vaginal bleeding is defined as any bleeding that is not related to normal menstruation.
 This may include spotting between periods or even extremely heavy bleeding during periods in which a pad or tampon is soaked in one to two hours.
 Vaginal bleeding for a woman who has reached menopause is abnormal and should be cause for concern as well.